-A Wayne County educator known for valuing and encouraging inquisitiveness has been honored with an Excellence In Education award from the Michigan Lottery.
+An Eaton County educator known for his dedication and commitment to his students has been honored with an Excellence In Education award from the Michigan Lottery.

 The Michigan Lottery established the Excellence In Education awards in 2014 to recognize outstanding public-school educators across the state during the school year.

-Winners of the weekly award receive a plaque, a $1,500 cash prize, and a $500 grant to their classroom, school, or school district.
-One of the weekly winners will be selected as the Educator of the Year and will receive a $10,000 cash prize.
+Winners of the weekly award receive a $2,000 cash prize.
+At the end of the school year, one of the weekly award winners will be selected to receive the Lottery’s Educator of the Year award and will receive a $10,000 cash prize.

-Each winner also is featured in a news segment on the Lottery’s media partner stations: WXYZ-TV in Detroit, FOX 17 in Grand Rapids, FOX 47 in Lansing, and WNEM-TV in Saginaw.
-The news segment featuring Ortiz will air this evening.
+Each winner also is featured in a news segment on the Lottery’s media partner stations: WXYZ-TV in Detroit, FOX 17 in Grand Rapids, FOX 47 in Lansing, WNEM-TV in Saginaw, and WWTV-TV in Traverse City.
+The news segment featuring Gorbe will air this evening.

-Ortiz earned a bachelor’s degree from the University of Detroit and a master’s degree from Wayne State University.
-She has been an educator for 23 years, 19 in her current position.
+Gorbe earned a bachelor’s degree from Michigan State University.
+He has been an educator for 27 years, the last 25 in his current position.

 Excellence in Education award nominees are evaluated on the following criteria: